 Do you have any openings for the current school year?

 Now is the ideal time to make the choice of a Catholic education for your son or daughter.
 All Saints is currently accepting applications for select grade levels for the 2015-16 school year.
 Once one child is accepted into All Saints, siblings receive priority for acceptance, nearly guaranteeing enrollment for the remaining children in the family as openings in their grade levels become available.

 To find out more about enrollment, please see Open House/Tours.

 I’ve heard that the K-5 grade program is very solid, but that in the middle school there are fewer opportunities for students when compared with other programs.

 With a middle school population of approximately 145 students, All Saints has established a program that focuses on academic growth.
 Departmentalized so that each faculty member teaches within his or her area of expertise, the middle school prepares students for the transition to high school by fostering independence, responsibility and leadership.

 All 7th and 8th grade students take robotics programming during school as part of our STEM curriculum.
 These students also have the opportunity to participate in our Robotics Club after school.
 All middle school students take Spanish I for potential high school credit, and we also offer an Advanced Mathematics Program (which includes Algebra) for those who qualify.
 With an increasing number of clubs and activities, such as the Drama Club and the Peace & Justice Players, the school has introduced a number of co-curricular organizations that enhance the middle school experience.
 The nurturing environment and leadership opportunities are key elements of a middle school program that complements and builds upon the foundation established through the elementary years.

 How can I learn more about All Saints and the programs that it offers?

-Please contact All Saints for a tour of our facility by calling Joyce D’Eugenio at (703) 368-4400 or via e-mail at email@example.com.
+Please register to attend an Open House or contact Joyce D’Eugenio at (703) 368-4400 or via e-mail at email@example.com.
 Additional information about All Saints Catholic School is also available on this website.